MAB or monthly average balance is the minimum amount your bank account must have on average at any point in the month.

 = Rs 12,666.66

-Hence, Rahul’s monthly average balance is much above the mandated Rs 10,000 and he will not be charged any penalty.
+Hence, Rahul’s monthly average balance is above the mandated Rs 10,000 and he will not be charged any penalty.

-Why do banks enforce minimum balance requirements?
+Why do banks enforce Minimum Average Balance requirement?

 While the entire concept of average balance is rather simple, here are some ways in which you can optimise your monthly average balance maintenance and ensure a smooth ride with your bank.